kursadyavuzlu/ProductInventoryMvc/README.md

 - Web Development with Mvc
 - OOP Programming Structure
 - Developing a Dynamic Mvc Project
-- To be able to create their own Mvc Projects

 The technologies I used and learnt: